rohantor/ecom/README.md

-# This branch is uding fakestoreAPI
+# This branch is using fakestoreAPI

 # Getting Started with Create React App